• Home

 Is Easter Pagan?

 Warning: Always do your own research.
-Our intention is to only accept narratives by doing the research ourselves.
-Our intention is never to offend.
+Our intention is to only accept narratives by doing the research ourselves, and our purpose is never to offend.
 However, going against familiar narratives to get to the truth will produce offenses.
 We apologize in advance.

 Not long ago, I was sitting with someone I respect.
 He said, “Easter is pagan."
 I inquired as to how he arrived at that knowledge, and he mentioned something about the goddess Ishtar and Easter being the same.
 I said Easter was a Germanic word for spring, so how could it be Ishtar?